aldyHelix/boiler-store/README.md

 `php artisan make:datatables ../../Modules/[Feature Name]/Entities/[Feature Name]Datatables` for making datatables *dont forget change namespace*

+this repository build with Services, Repositories, Helpers design pattern, you can take care of this architecture by following category module. build in menu management system, log, login, user role permission or ACL, or etc by hexter/ladmin. you must not concern into this problem and skipped this right?.

+*happy coding*

 # naming branch
 - `module_[feature name]` for new modules